ml-research/CLEVR-Hans/README.md

 4. ```cd ../home/workspace/clevr-hans-dataset-gen/image_generation/```
 5. ```./run_scripts/run_conf_3.sh```

+The default output location is ```src/clevr-hans-dataset-gen/output/``` and is specified in the run shell script.

 ### Note:

 Due to compatibility issues with the original CLEVR blender script and nvidia versions we reverted to creating the